sciZer0/7/v/README.md

 The blockchain has a new token-distribution mechanism providing it the best Gini coefficient in the industry.

-Thanks to burning all transaction fees, the blockchain has the most desirable and simultaneously impossible thing in the industry: the total-supply of the native token is constantly decreasing from day one.
+Thanks to burning all Gas Fees, the blockchain has the most desirable and simultaneously impossible thing in the industry: the total-supply of the native token is constantly decreasing from day one.

 Plus, being highly-decentralized, the blockchain is both highly-sustainable and unprecedentedly highly-efficient simultaneously.